Managing stress in the workplace is important for both your team and the business.

 But it doesn't stop here: putting things in place to reduce stress has business-benefits, too.
 Managing workplace-stress been shown to boost productivity, boost performance, minimise conflict and - ultimately - build a happier and healthier workforce.

-That's why we've collated some top statistics on workplace stress.
-And we're sure they'll leave you gob-smacked.
+We've also collated some top statistics on workplace stress- and we're sure they'll leave you stunned.